What is Cerebral Palsy Therapy?

 - Special education teachers who work with children who have trouble learning

-- Speech-language therapists who help patients to swallow, pronounce words, improve speech and more
+- Speech-language therapists who help patients to swallow, improve speech, and more

-- Birth injury lawyers who help families seek compensation when improper medical care causes cerebral palsy
+- Cerebral palsy lawyers who help families seek compensation when improper medical care causes the condition

 Occupational Therapy

-Some children with cerebral palsy face challenges when it comes to their day-to-day activities.
+Some children with cerebral palsy face challenges in their day-to-day activities.
 Cerebral palsy occupational therapy can help them be more active and independent.

 Occupational therapy for cerebral palsy helps kids work on issues related to daily activities.
-It may deal with sensory, cognitive or motor skill issues that affect everything from self-care to play.
+It may address sensory, cognitive, or motor skill issues that impact everything from self-care to play.

-Occupational therapy also helps parents of children with cerebral palsy.
-It can help them optimize their skills and become more confident in their ability to care for their child.
+Cerebral palsy occupational therapy also helps parents.
+It can help optimize their skills and increase their confidence in caring for their child.

 Occupational Therapy as Cerebral Palsy Treatment

-In cerebral palsy occupational therapy, a specialized therapist will begin with an assessment of the child’s challenges and abilities.
+In cerebral palsy occupational therapy, a specialized therapist will begin by assessing the child’s challenges and abilities.
 The therapist will also assess the child’s cultural influences and physical surroundings.

 Based on their findings, the therapist will then make recommendations for changing the child’s surroundings to help them play and learn more effectively.